mbkuhn/amr-wind-tutorial/00_intro.md

 # 00_intro.md
-AMR-Wind is a large-eddy simulation code built for simulations of individual wind turbines as well as wind farms.
+AMR-Wind is a large-eddy simulation code intended for simulations of individual wind turbines as well as wind farms.
 The official documentation is [here](https://exawind.github.io/amr-wind/) and the official codebase is [here](https://github.com/Exawind/amr-wind).
 As of June 2023, the code has been used to do big wind simulations with [541 turbines](https://iopscience.iop.org/article/10.1088/1742-6596/2505/1/012023/meta) in a 100 km x 100 km domain, and it has been used for blade-resolved simulations of small clusters of turbines.

 AMR-Wind was designed to run on both CPUs and GPUs.
 In practice, I think people mostly run on CPUs today.
 But, as our supercomputer systems shift to get their compute power from GPUs, I anticipate that AMR-Wind users will shift more heavily to GPUs.